Thomas Desmond Headshot

 12}

 The component above requires use client because it has useState in it.
-The state cannot be handled server-side.
+State cannot be handled server-side.
 Other common reasons to have use client would be if your component uses useEffect, useRef, or onClick.

 Depending on your application requirements, you may add use client to several of your components.
 Adding use client is okay, but it is good to understand what adding use client does to your components.